Brunozml/dominoes-rl/readme.md

 ---

+# Notes

+Currently, my use of the modified `dominoes` library is a mess.
+I just don't want to be constrained in my project organization by the original authors decisions.

+---

 ## TO-DOs

 - [ ] Eventually, rewrite most of the original library by myself so that I can understand what is happening and what I can change.
 Use open_spiel and gymnasium as inspiration for project structure.
-- [X] write update_q_values and functions within
+- [x] write update_q_values and functions within
-- [X] Write the training and playing functions for my algorithm.
+- [x] Write the training and playing functions for my algorithm.
 - [ ] visualize the q-values
 - [ ] setup function to play against my agent